BlaqueDevs/se-assignment-day-4-software-project-management-Vivianvirginia/README.md

 -Testing occurs late in the process.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile is more beneficial in:
+-Projects with evolving requirements: Agile is ideal when project requirements are not fully known at the start and are likely to change.
+For example, mobile app development projects where user feedback drives frequent updates and improvements.
+-Customer-Centric Projects: Projects that require regular client involvement, such as software-as-a-service (SaaS) products, benefit from Agile, allowing continuous feedback and iterative improvements.
+-Fast-Paced Innovation: In environments like startups where quick iterations and adjustments are needed, Agile helps teams adapt swiftly to new ideas and market demands.

+Waterfall is more beneficial in:
+-Well-Defined Projects: Waterfall works best for projects with clearly defined requirements and predictable outcomes.
+For example, building infrastructure or manufacturing -projects where each phase follows a specific sequence.
+-Regulated Industries: Projects in industries with strict compliance requirements, like pharmaceutical development or aerospace engineering, where detailed documentation and structured processes are crucial.
+-Low Flexibility for Change: Waterfall is effective in projects where changes are costly or undesirable, such as large-scale construction or hardware development.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 Methods for Ensuring Quality Assurance:
 -Automated Testing: Regularly test code to catch errors early.